libcrosswind/libcrosswind/README.md

 Expected time for 0.1: <= 1 week

 Crosswind is a toolset that aims to integrate high level C++11/14 functions for fast app development.
 Intended to be header-only with minimal dependencies.
-Expected non-header-only dependency will be OpenCV.
+Expected non-header-only dependency will be OpenCV and the VPX codec.

 Current supported platforms: